Syslog (xm_syslog)

 -

-This input reader function parses the payload size and then reads the message according to this value.
-It is required to support Syslog TLS transport defined in RFC 5425.
+This input reader function parses the payload size and reads the message according to this value.
+You must use this function to collect syslog messages that adhere to the format specified in RFC 5425.

 - OutputType Syslog_TLS